kuzmafloyd/EON/_projects/09-alternative-beach.md

 ---
 layout: project
-title: Alternative Beach
+title: Alternative Beach Opening Night
 description: >-
-  My sister Matia & I spent a week in Spain wandering around this gorgeous old little town and it was incredible to be able to call Casa XVII our home base.
+  Alternative Beach is the newest & arguably the most epic pool bar to open in Canggu!
+Not only is it a pool bar, but it offers boutique hotel rooms, dorm accommodation & a restaurant!
+The owner is an absolute champion & I was more than happy to help shoot their opening night.
 number: 9
 image1_path: /images/alternative_beach/eonport-44712.jpg
 image2_path: /images/alternative_beach/eonport-44717.jpg